Duet3D/wiki-content/User_manual/Connecting_hardware/Temperature_connecting_DHT.md

 RepRapFirmware from v1.20 supports DHT11, DHT21 and DHT22 sensors.
-RepRapFirmware from v3.4 drops support for DHT11 sensors RepRapFirmware from v3.5 adds support for BME280 sensors
+RepRapFirmware from v3.4 drops support for DHT11 sensors RepRapFirmware from v3.5 adds support for BME280 sensors RepRapFirmware from v3.7 adds support for BME680, BME688 and BME690 sensors

 # General recommendations

-* The BME280 is recommended.
+* The BME280 or BME680/688/690 is recommended.
 DHT22 is supported, but is becoming harder to find.
 DHT21 is also supported, but is less accurate.
 DHT11 support has been removed from current firmware.
 * DHT22/21/11 connect using 3 wires.
 As well as +3.3V and ground, the DHT sensor needs a combined input-output line.
 This is usually connected to one of the SPI CS lines on the Temperature Daughterboard connector, or one of the IOx.OUT pins.
-* BME280 connect using 6 wires, and connects to pins on the Temperature Daughterboard connector.
+* BME280 and BME680/688/690 connect using 6 wires, and connects to pins on the Temperature Daughterboard connector.
-* In RRF 3, the humidity and pressure (BME280 only) channels of the same sensor are configured as piggyback sensors off the main sensor.
+* In RRF 3, the humidity and pressure (BME280/BME68x only) channels of the same sensor are configured as piggyback sensors off the main sensor.
+The BME680/688/690 also provides a gas resistance channel.

 # Choosing a DHT sensor